tetcoin/tetsy-ws/README.md

     }
 })
 ```

 # This fork

-Note this is (hopefuly) temporary fork of the original crate until https://github.com/housleyjk/ws-rs/pull/252 gets merged.
+Note this is (hopefuly) a temporary fork of the original crate until https://github.com/housleyjk/ws-rs/pull/328 gets merged.

 Introduction
 ------------